kensmosis/BuildABook/README.md

 * status.txt:
 	- This is best adapted from stories_status.txt.
 	- Add your own custom fields if needed.
 Note that they need to be fully populated (i.e. no blank entries).
 Their interpretation will be performed in AssembleBook.py and EbookBuild.py.
 	- The last field should be Title.
+If it is provided, then this is used as the title of the piece (preserving whatever capitalization is used.
+If not, then the 1st field (name sans prefix or suffix) will be used, but with the 1st letter capitalized if it isn't already.
 	- If you are using a common prefix for all your chapters (ex Chapfoo.md is your naming convention), adjust @PRE
 	- Adjust the @BOOK field.
 	- Add entries for each file.
 Type is 'C' for all.
 Format is a :-delimited string.
 Include 'P' for poem, 'F' for flash-fiction, 'C' for story ('F' is the default if none specified).
 Include 'S' for standalone or 'D1' or 'D2' for the top/bottom half of a 2-entry page.
 Note that a D1 entry always must be followed by a D2 entry.
 Every line must have S, D1, or D2.
 Use L:n.m to adjust the linespread just for that piece.
 This is useful if you need to squeeze a piece onto a page slightly.
 Small changes are not visibly noticeable.
 Default linespread is 1.35.
 If the file starts a new chapter (the 1st listed must), Type is 'C'.
 If it starts a new section (visible) within a chapter, type is 'S', and if it just adds (invisible) to the previous entry use 'I' (i.e. for organizational splitting of files rather than visual).
 You can leave the Title field blank if the display title exactly matches the 1st field (the filename sans prefix and suffix).